avandenbosch/BlackBearData/README.md

-# LIS4220-BlackBearData
+# BlackBearData
-This README.md file was generated on 2021-02-25 by Adrienne VandenBosch for LIS 4220: Data Curation
+This README.md file was generated on 2021-02-25 by Adrienne VandenBosch